 The core training courses are listed for booking on the Central Short Courses section of the Professional Development website.

-Many of the courses may be arranged for individual Schools or Departments as long as sufficient numbers are available to attend (8 people is usually the minimum) and that employee numbers are supplied prior to the commencement of the course.
+Many of the courses may be arranged for individual Business Units as long as sufficient numbers are available to attend (8 people is usually the minimum) and that employee numbers are supplied prior to the commencement of the course.
 The core programme of courses includes those listed below.

 Health and Safety Induction Training

-All Schools and Professional Service Departments are expected to provide an induction that includes relevant health and safety arrangements and is pertinent to the role of the individual.
+All Business Units are expected to provide an induction that includes relevant health and safety arrangements and is pertinent to the role of the individual.

 At the most basic level, all staff and research students should be given local information on: